A look at the three hormones you MUST address for fat loss.

 You see, once you’ve hit a fat loss plateau or when you’re trying to lose the last few pounds, fat loss becomes a game of hormonal balance.
 And if you’re not taking the right approach, your metabolism slows and it becomes harder for you to transform your body.

-That’s why I created Final Phase Fat Loss.
+That’s why I created the Omega Body Blueprint.
 It’s an inside look at what really plagues “real” people’s bodies, while making sure you’re never on a diet that’s so severe that you halt your progress.

 Your hormones can cripple your physique.
 They don’t just determine if you gain fat—they determine where you gain it and whether you’re able to lose if from those areas.

 This is why “problem” areas exist.
 They are a result of your hormonal environment, and they can force your body into particular fat storage patterns.

 Consider this your guide to understanding why you store fat in certain areas, and the hormones that are to blame.

 Without question, the most common type of regional fat storage is belly fat.
 Obviously, your diet and overall body fat level contribute to it, but outside of that, it’s all hormones.

 The villain: Cortisol, oftentimes referred to as the stress hormone.
 When your body is under any type of stress—whether emotional or physical—your body produces cortisol, which encourages the storage of belly fat.
 That means while drinking less or sleeping more can help, it’s not the end-all solution that crushes your belly fat.

 What you really need is resistance training… but any type of exercise won’t do.